adricen/siteFabacademy/md_files/week_4.md

 Starting by that question, what could look like a parametric shape, fabric or building.
 Fastest way I know *ask google*.

 I foun some really interesting result simply searchning for `parametric design`.
-I was particulary interested by  **hexagone shapes** that I found really well balance.
+I was particulary interested by  **hexagone shapes** that I found really well balanced.
 Here are some interesting features I found.

 ![ref01](assets\img\Week4\ref_parametric0.jpg)